-This is a hybrid lecture/literature based course that exposes students to important concepts and emerging issues related to cell biology.
-Cells are the fundamental unit of life; thus it follows that an appreciation for the underlying principles and complexities of the living cell is essential for any biomedical researcher.
+This is a hybrid lecture/literature-based course that exposes students to important concepts and emerging issues related to cell biology.
+Cells are the fundamental unit of life.
+An appreciation for the underlying principles and complexities of the living cell is essential for any biomedical researcher.
 In particular, cell biology is the study of molecules, structural assemblies, and organelles in the context of the whole cell.
-The class will be presented with specific weekly topics that cover critical or emerging aspects of cell biology.
-Each weekly topic will be presented on Mondays by expert faculty to provide context for the students to understand critical aspects of cellular function highlighted below.
-Wednesday classes will involve student-led discussion on recent literature related to the weekly topic.
-Students will be asked to identify and discuss the strengths and weaknesses of papers discussed in the class, and to propose 'next experiments' that arise from the work and the experimental means to address them.
-Written assignments will include the 'strengths/weaknesses' and the 'next experiments' for each paper discussed in class.
+The class will be presented with specific weekly topics that cover critical or emerging aspects of cell biology (see Class Lecture Schedule below).
+Each weekly topic will be presented on Tuesday by expert faculty to provide context for the students to understand critical aspects of cellular function highlighted below.
+Thursday classes will involve student-led discussion on recent literature related to the weekly topic.
+Students will be asked to identify and discuss the strengths and weaknesses of papers discussed in the class, and to propose "Next Experiments" that arise from the work and the experimental means to address them.
+Written assignments will include the "Strengths/Weaknesses" and the "Next Experiments" for each paper discussed in class.
 Furthermore, students will take a final exam that covers the basics from each of the weekly topics as discussed in the faculty lectures.